jacobsteves/yeah/README.md

   <img src="https://i.imgur.com/ljd1HY3.png" alt="Yeah Logo" height="80px" />
 </p>

+## About
+Yeah is a CLI designed to improve the workflow of a shell.
+Pull requests + more commands are welcome!

+The following commands are currently supported:

+- [Goto](https://github.com/jacobsteves/yeah#goto): Save keywords as directory shortcuts and change to thier directory
+- [Custom Commands](https://github.com/jacobsteves/yeah#custom-commands): Execute custom commands written within a `yeah.yml` file

 ## Installation
 1. Clone the repo
 2. In your shell config (ie, `.bash_profile`, `.bashrc`, `.zshrc`, etc), set: